dequelabs/axe-core/doc/developer-guide.md

 ### Test Util Name: shadowSupport

-Provide an API for determining Shadow DOM v0 and v1 support in tests.
-PhantomJS doesn't have Shadow DOM support, while some browsers do.
+Provides an API for determining Shadow DOM v0 and v1 support in tests.
+For example: PhantomJS doesn't have Shadow DOM support, while some browsers do.

 #### Synopsis